WaiveCar/Waivecar/src/views/site/faq.md

 When you start the ride!
 Enjoy your leisurely walk!

 ### Is the free 2 hours only when I'm driving the car?
 Nope!
 The free 2 hours counts for having the car while it's driving or parked.
-Use your time wisely!

 ### What happens if I don't make it to the car in 15 minutes?
 Then your reservation will expire!
 So hurry up and try to rebook the same car or another WaiveCar before it's gone!
 We're a hot commodity!